-The following table sets forth information relating to our voluntary deferred compensation plan for officers and the BRP for each of the NEOs:
+The following table sets forth information relating to our voluntary deferred compensation plan for officers and the BRP for each of the NEOs.

-2019 Nonqualified Deferred Compensation
+2021 Nongualified Deferred Compensation

 Name Plan Name (1) Executive Contributions in Last FY (\$) Registrant Contributions in Last FY (2) (\$) Aggregate Earnings (Losses) in Last FY (\$) Aggregate Withdrawals / Distributions (\$) Aggregate Balance at Last FYE (\$)

 Richard G. Thornberry DCP

-BRP 43,200 9,886 - 110,076
+Kichard G. Thomberry BRP 57,600 20,272 256,148

 J. Franklin Hall DCP

-BRP 15,075 12,214 69,575
+J. Flatikiii Hali BRP 18,225 28,317 146,713

 Derek V. Brummer DCP

-BRP 18,825 45,804 272,346
+Derek v. brummer BRP 21,975 43,675 400,067

+Educard I Haffman DCP

-Edward J. Hoffman DCP
+Edward J. Hoffman BRP 18,225 35,469 242,863

-BRP 15,075 14,438 139,537
+DCP

-Brien J. McMahon DCP
+Brien J. McMahon BRP 16,350 3,626 141,653

-BRP 15,075 15,789 111,238

-Not applicable.
-Participants are not permitted to make voluntary contributions under the BRP.

-(1) The Radian Voluntary Deferred Compensation Plan for Officers ("DCP") and the BRP.

-(2) These amounts are also included in the All Other Compensation column of the 2019 Summary Compensation Table.
+- \ Not applicable.
+Participants are not permitted to make voluntary contributions under the BRP. - (1) The Radian Voluntary Deferred Compensation Plan for Officers ("DCP") and the BRP. - (2) These amounts are also included in the All Other Compensation column of the 2021 Summary Compensation Table.

-CEO Compensation Arrangements and Agreements
+Chief Executive Officer Compensation Arrangements and Agreements

-On November 19, 2019, we entered into a new employment agreement with Mr. Thornberry (the "2019 Employment Agreement") that replaces his previous employment agreement entered into in February 2017 (the "2017 Employment Agreement") which would have expired by its terms on March 6, 2020.
-Pursuant to the 2019 Employment Agreement, Mr. Thornberry will continue to serve as the Company's Chief Executive Officer through December 31, 2023 (the "Initial Term").
-The 2019 Employment Agreement further provides that after the Initial Term, the 2019 Employment Agreement will automatically renew for an additional one-year term unless either party provides the other with at least 90 days' written notice of termination prior to the end of the Initial Term.
-Pursuant to the 2019 Employment Agreement, Mr. Thornberry will receive: (1) an annual base salary of \$900,000 (which will be reviewed annually and may be increased, but not decreased, during the Term); (2) eligibility to earn an incentive award under the STI/MTI Plan (including any successor plan) in each fiscal year of the Term, with his target award for the STI/MTI Plan for 2020 (the "2020 STI Target") equal to \$1,500,000; and (3) eligibility to receive long-term equity incentive awards in each fiscal year of the Term under the Company's LTI program in amounts and on terms established by independent directors of the Board, with his target LTI award for 2020 (the "2020 LTI Target") set at \$3,700,000.
-The 2019 Employment Agreement also provides that for each full fiscal year of the Term, Mr. Thornberry's total target compensation (comprised of annual base salary, target award under the STI/MTI Plan and target LTI awards) will not be less than \$6,100,000, with his STI target and LTI target for those years to be established by the independent directors of the Board in accordance with the Company's process for setting executive compensation (for information on the Company's process, see "-Compensation Discussion and Analysis-III.
-Compensation Process and Oversight-C. Setting Compensation.")
+We have an employment agreement with Mr. Thornberry (the "CEO Employment Agreement") pursuant to which Mr. Thornberry will serve as the Company's Chief Executive Officer through December 31, 2023 (the "Initial Term").
+The CEO Employment Agreement further provides that after the Initial Term, it will automatically renew for an additional one-year term unless either party provides the other with at least 90 days' written notice of termination prior to the end of the Initial Term.
+Pursuant to the CEO Employment Agreement, Mr. Thornberry will receive: (1) an annual base salary of \$900,000 (which will be reviewed annually and may be increased, but not decreased, during the term of the CEO Employment Agreement (the "Term")); (2) eligibility to earn an incentive award under the STI Plan (including any successor plan) in each fiscal year of the Term; and (3) eligibility to receive long-term equity incentive awards in each fiscal year of the Term under the Company's LTI program in amounts and on terms established by independent directors of the Board.
+The CEO Employment Agreement also provides that for each full fiscal year of the Term, Mr. Thornberry's total target compensation (comprised of annual base salary, target award under the STI Plan and target LTI awards) will not be less than \$6,100,000, with his STI target and LTI target for those years to be established by the independent directors of the Board in accordance with the Company's process for setting executive compensation (for information on the Company's process, see "Compensation Discussion and Analysis-III.
+Compensation Process and Oversight-C. SETTING COMPENSATION.")

-Pursuant to the 2019 Employment Agreement, Mr. Thornberry will receive the following severance benefits, in each case payable in accordance with the terms of the 2019 Employment Agreement, if his employment is terminated without "Cause" or if he terminates employment for "Good Reason" (each as defined in the 2019 Employment Agreement) and he executes and does not revoke a written release of any claims against the Company:
+Pursuant to the CEO Employment Agreement, Mr. Thornberry will receive the following severance benefits, in each case payable in accordance with the terms of the CEO Employment Agreement, if his employment is terminated without "Cause" or if he terminates employment for "Good Reason" (each as defined in the CEO Employment Agreement) and he executes and does not revoke a written release of any claims against the Company: